Nick2310-lgtm/BDA-Group_08/README.md

 This repository presents the case study implementation of a Secure Data Orchestration framework for continuous ICU monitoring within a Big Data analytics environment.

-The implementation evaluates predictive performance and computational feasibility using structured physiological data derived from theMIMIC-III Clinical Database Demo (v1.4).
+The implementation evaluates predictive performance and computational feasibility using structured physiological data derived from the MIMIC-III Clinical Database Demo (v1.4).

 ---